By in Persepective May 7, 2025

 Introducing Enterprise Security Risk Management (ESRM)

-Written by esrmprod
+Written by Brian J. Allen

 In the course of a security career that now stretches back decades, I’ve spoken with hundreds and hundreds of security practitioners.
 They were people in very different roles, with very different backgrounds, and at very different stages in their careers — everyone from chief security officers (CSOs) at Fortune 500 companies, to cybersecurity experts, to retired police officers managing physical security at manufacturing plants and warehouses.
 I’ve heard them talk about their experiences, their best practices, their satisfactions and their frustrations.
 I’ve learned something valuable from my conversations with every single one of those people, and I’ve distilled those lessons into a new, comprehensive approach to the theory and practice of security, called Enterprise Security Risk Management (ESRM).